 Hi, I’m Jonathan Desrosiers!

 My name is Jonathan Desrosiers.
 Iโ€™m a Principal Software Engineer at Bluehost, a WordPress Core Committer, and a leader in Open Source.
-I care deeply about purposeful user experiences, collaborative communities, advocacy for Open Source contributors, the open web, and a well-placed two-seam fastball.
+I care deeply about collaborative communities, advocacy for Open Source contributors, thoughtful & purposeful user experiences, the open web, and a well-placed two-seam fastball.

 Jonathan Desrosiers speaking on stage at WordCamp Europe 2025.
 Several silhouettes of attendees are visible in the foreground.